aditya123473892/wagtail/PR-triage.md

 Here are links to the various bottlenecks of the contribution funnel, which core team members can use to unblock contributions.
-All of the filters below are built with `is:pr is:open sort:updated-desc` as a baseline.
+All of the filters below are built with `is:pr is:open sort:updated-desc draft:false` as a baseline.
 This usage of filters assumes PRs are triaged properly – if anything is amiss feel free to relabel / change the milestone.

 ## Needs triage